JonathanWilbur/mueller-report/volume1.md

 > demonstrate what needs to be demonstrated.
 269

-Attached to the email was a 25-page proposal stating that the "Clinton email server was, in all likelihood, breached long ago," and that the Chinese, Russian, and Iranian intelligence services could "re-assemble the server's email content."
+Attached to the email was a 25-page proposal stating that the "Clinton email server was, in all likelihood, breached long ago," and that the Chinese, Russian, and IRAnian intelligence services could "re-assemble the server's email content."
 270 The proposal called for a three-phase approach.
 The first two phases consisted of open-source analysis.
 The third phase consisted of checking with certain intelligence sources "that have access through liaison work with various foreign services"